Explore the role of Mounjaro in weight loss in addition to its registered use of type 2 diabetes. Learn about the side effects of Mounjaro.

 Type 2 diabetes happens where the body struggles to regulate blood sugar levels properly.
 It happens when the body becomes resistant to insulin, a hormone that helps control blood sugar.
 As a result, blood sugar levels rise, potentially leading to various health issues.
 Type 2 diabetes is often managed by diet, exercise, medications, and then insulin injections.

-Mounjaro had been FDA approved for some time and received approval from the Therapeutic Good Administration (TGA) for treating people with type 2 diabetes who cannot use metformin or require extra diabetes medication.
+Yes it is now available in Australia in a Kwikpen and Vial form.
+Mounjaro had received approval from the Therapeutic Good Administration (TGA) for treating people with type 2 diabetes who cannot use metformin or require extra diabetes medication.

-It was approved by the TGA in 2022, and the vial form of Mounjaro was released in July 2023.
-It quickly faced supply challenges due to the high demand.
-The auto-injector is yet to be released and Eli Lily has informed the TGA to anticipate limited availability in 2024.
+It was approved by the TGA in 2022, and the vial form of Mounjaro was released in July 2023 with the pen being released in August 2024.

 Mounjaro side effects